mindplay-dk/walkway/README.md

-This router is also modular - which means that a set of routes can be self-contained, and can be reused, which further helps with scalability in applications with a large number of routes, as modules that aren't visited while resolving a route, don't need to be loaded at all.
+This router is also modular - which means that a set of routes can be self-contained, and can be reused, which further helps with scalability in applications with a large number of routes, since modules that aren't visited while resolving a route, won't be loaded or initialized at all.

 The codebase is very small, very simple, and very open-ended - you can do both good and evil with this library.